Ishak Custom Aquariums

 Larger tanks, CO2 systems, built-in installations, and high-end aquascaping.
 The sky's the limit.

 All prices are estimates and subject to change.
 Full setup cost does not include fish.
-If you'd like a tank size we haven't listed, we're happy to source one for you.
-The tanks shown are examples of builds we prefer for our customers.

 Common Questions